Warning: preg_replace(): Unknown modifier '/' in /home/monkeysa/public_html/wp-content/plugins/jetpack/class.photon.php on line 345

 #3.
 There is an Extra Christmas Holiday

-Or more specifically St Nicholas Day (the famous saint on who Santa Claus is based) and he comes very early – on December 6th and he may even make house calls in person!
-When J.P. (my German husband) was very young he remembered St. Nicholas knocking on the door, then reading from his “Naughty or Nice” book, all the “naught and nice” things he had done that year.
-He said he was afraid of St. Nicholas, but fortunately always made the “nice” list.
-St. Nicholas is not nearly as generous as Christkind though usually only giving candy.
+Or more specifically St Nikolaus Day (the famous saint on who Santa Claus is based) and he comes very early – on December 6th and he may even make house calls!
+When J.P. (my German husband) was very young he remembered St. Nicholas knocking on the door.
+He then read from his “Naughty or Nice” book, both all the “naughty” and “nice” things he had done that year.
+He said he was afraid of St. Nicholas, never knowing what the verdict would be.
+Fortunately always made the “nice” list.
+St. Nicholas is not nearly as generous as Christkind though, usually only giving candy.

 #4.
 Turkeys are Safe in Germany